Grigor Dimitrov: 2023: Inaugural United Cup, 400th win & return to the top 15

-He reached the third round at the 2023 Australian Open defeating Aslan Karatsev and Laslo Đere before losing to 9-time champion Novak Djokovic.
+Dimitrov reached the third round at the 2023 Australian Open defeating Aslan Karatsev and Laslo Djere before losing in straight sets to eventual champion Novak Djokovic, who went on to win his 10th Australian Open and 22nd Grand Slam.

-At the Rotterdam Open he defeated again Karatsev in 59 minutes to reach the second round.
+At the Rotterdam Open, he defeated again Karatsev in 59 minutes to reach the second round.
 Next he defeated world No. 10 and fifth seed Hubert Hurkacz in straight sets to reach the quarterfinals.
 He reached his 43rd career semifinal defeating Alex de Minaur in three sets and first since 2018 at this tournament.
-As a result he returned to the top 25 in the rankings.
+As a result, he returned to the top 25 in the rankings.
 He lost to world No. 11 and sixth seed Daniil Medvedev in straight sets.

-At the 2023 BNP Paribas Open in Indian Wells he lost in the first round to Jason Kubler after retirement with a right-knee injury in the third set.
+At the 2023 BNP Paribas Open, he lost in the second round (having received a bye) to Jason Kubler after retirement with a right-knee injury in the third set.
+In Miami he won his second round match against qualifier Jan-Lennard Struff.